EarthScope/GeoLab/docs/content/welcome/geolab_AUP.md

 ## Responsible Collaboration and Conduct

-- All users must adhere to the [EarthScope Code of Conduct](geolab_CoC.md), ensuring respectful and inclusive communication.
+- All users must adhere to the [EarthScope Code of Conduct](geolab_CoC.md), ensuring respectful communication.
 - When working in shared notebooks, users should:
   - Clearly attribute code and data sources.
   - Maintain readability and documentation for collaborative work.